How Many Times Was Larry King Married?

 Iconic television and radio host Larry King has died at the age of 87.
 The famous interviewer was hospitalized in December after testing positive for COVID-19, but his official cause of death has not been released.
-Larry died a single man, with his last marriage ending in 2019.
-He was married eight times throughout his life to seven different women, spanning from 1952 to 2019.
+He was married eight times throughout his life to seven different women, spanning from 1952 to his death.

-At 19-years-old, Larry married his high school sweetheart Freda Miller in 1952.
-The parents of both youngsters disapproved of the nuptials and subsequently, the marriage was annulled the following year.
+At 19 years old, Larry married his high school sweetheart Freda Miller in 1952.
+The parents of both youngsters disapproved of the nuptials and, subsequently, the marriage was annulled the following year.
 Larry waited several years before tying the knot again to Annette Kaye in 1961, according to People.
-Details on the very brief marriage are fuzzy, but it did result in Larry’s first child, Larry King Jr. The television star reportedly didn’t meet his son until the latter was well into his 30’s.
+Details on the very brief marriage are fuzzy, but it did result in Larry's first child, Larry King Jr. The television star reportedly didn't meet his son until the latter was well into his 30's.

-Larry married again in 1961 to Alene Akins, for a marriage that would last just two years.
-Alene, a former Playboy bunny, had a child from a previous relationship who Larry later adopted.
-Despite divorcing Alene, it wasn’t the last of their partnership and she would pop up in his life again just a few years later.
+Larry married again in 1961 to Alene Akins for a marriage that would last just two years.
+Alene, a former Playboy bunny, had a child from a previous relationship whom Larry later adopted.
+Despite the divorce, Alene would pop up in his life again just a few years later.

 In 1964, Larry married his fourth wife, Mickey Sutphin.
 The coupling resulted in the host's first daughter, Kelly.
 Mickey divorced the CNN star after just two years of marriage.